HagaiHen/code-block/README.md

 ## Overview

-This project is a full-stack application for managing code blocks, built with Node.js, Express, MongoDB on the backend, and React on the frontend.
-It includes user authentication, CRUD operations for code blocks, and real-time updates via Socket.IO.
+This project is a full-stack application for managing code blocks, designed to facilitate remote mentoring sessions.
+The application allows a mentor to share a piece of code with a student, observe real-time changes made by the student, and provide feedback.
+The backend is built with Node.js, Express, and MongoDB, while the frontend is developed using React.
+Real-time communication is handled using Socket.IO.

 ## Features